What is the time commitment for REU?

 What is the typical workload as an REU participant and what is expected of me?

-I am waiting to hear from a job offer.
+I am waiting to hear about a job offer.
 Can I join REU later after hearing the results of this offer?

 entire 10 weeks.

-What is the process of applying for the REU program?
+What is the process for applying for the REU program?
 What is the selection process?

-The REU faculty submit projects for students to choose, students choose up to 8 of their favorite projects to apply for as REU candidates.
-The faculty/mentors are notified of the students that chose their project, and students are encouraged to meet with faculty/mentors to discuss more about the specific project.
+The REU faculty submit projects for students to choose and students choose up to 8 of their favorite projects to apply for as REU candidates.
+The faculty/mentors are notified of the students that chose their project, and students are encouraged to meet with faculty/mentors to discuss more on that specific project.
 Additionally, faculty will review the REU candidates and submit their project preferences.
 Students are matched with projects using a combination of both student and faculty preferences.
-Unfortunately, after the students submit their application, they will not be allowed to change their project preferences.
+Unfortunately, after the students submit their applications, they will not be allowed to change their project preferences.
 Appointed students will receive offer letters with the next steps.
 Students will have 1‐2 weeks to decide whether to accept or decline REU assignments.